ThibTrip/pangres/wiki/README.md

+This folder contains the same information as in the GitHub [wiki](https://github.com/ThibTrip/pangres/wiki).

+Some parts of the wiki are generated.
+Indeed, all the files in the directory `./templates` are templates with placeholders.

+The placeholders follow the syntax defined in the library [npdoc_to_md](https://github.com/ThibTrip/npdoc_to_md/).

 # Generating the documentation

 1. Use the provided environment (see `environment.yml` at the root of the repo) or have `pangres` and `npdoc_to_md` both installed